junxit/us-congress-code/title-10/chapter-4/sec-139a.md

     - **(C)** a review of defense program projections completed in the fiscal year preceding submission of the report and a description of such projections planned for the fiscal year that begins after submission of the report.
   - **(2)** *Form.—* Each report required by paragraph (1) shall be submitted in classified form, but shall include an unclassified summary.
   - **(3)** *Briefings.—* Not later than 15 days after the submission of each report required by paragraph (1), the Director of Cost Assessment and Program Evaluation shall provide to the congressional defense committees a briefing on the contents of the report.
-- **(h)** *Quarterly Briefings.—* Beginning not later than 30 days after the date of the enactment of this subsection, and on a quarterly basis thereafter, the Director of Cost Assessment and Program Evaluation shall provide to the congressional defense committees a briefing on the activities carried out by Director during the preceding quarter an 22 So in original. any ongoing activities of the Director as of the date of briefing.
+- **(h)** *Quarterly Briefings.—* Beginning not later than 30 days after the date of the enactment of this subsection, and on a quarterly basis thereafter, the Director of Cost Assessment and Program Evaluation shall provide to the congressional defense committees a briefing on the activities carried out by Director 22 So in original.
+Probably should be preceded by “the”. during the preceding quarter an 33 So in original. any ongoing activities of the Director as of the date of briefing.

 ## Source credit